OpenNeuroDerivatives/ds005600-fmriprep/README.md

 # ds005600 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds005600](https://openneuro.org/datasets/ds005600).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v25.1.4 on [ds005600](https://openneuro.org/datasets/ds005600).

 ## Methods